-According to the State Statistical Office, the size of informal employment in the country declined from 28.6% in 2008 to 27% in 2009.
-The number of unregistered workers from the total number of employment in 2009 is 26.4%, and they produce between 15.4% and 18.6% of GDP.
+According to the State Statistical Office, the size of informal employment in the country declined from 28.6% in 2008 to 27% in 2009 and 19.9% in 2015.
+The number of unregistered workers from the total number of employment in 2009 was 26.4%, and they produce between 15.4% and 18.6% of GDP.

-It is much more wide-spread in the agricultural sector (58% in 2007), but also in the manufacturing industry, construction, retailing and catering.
-In terms of gender distribution, women are estimated to work less in informal jobs than men (24.1% versus 28.7% in 2009).
+It is much more wide-spread in the agricultural sector, but also in the manufacturing industry, construction, retailing and catering.
+In terms of gender distribution, women are estimated to work less in informal jobs than men.